Virtuant/hadoop-admin-2019/docs/pig-baseball.md

 record using FOREACH and generate command:

-Join PLAYERS dataset with the result dataset from previous task based on the common field `playerID`:
+Join PLAYERS dataset with the result dataset from previous task based on the common field `playerID`.

 Create a new dataset having Year, Player’s First and Last Name and the MAX using FOREACH and GENERATE commands.

-Make sure that data is sorted on Year in ascending order
+Make sure that data is sorted on Year in ascending order.

 Get the output using DUMP command